Please ensure Javascript is enabled for purposes of website accessibility ...

 At Trust Guss Injury Lawyers, we know that summer in Texas means road trips, fireworks, and family time.
-The 4th of July is one of the busiest travel holidays of the year, and with more cars on the road, safety should be just as important as your playlist and snack stash.
+The fourth of July is one of the busiest travel holidays of the year, and with more cars on the road, safety should be just as important as your playlist and snack stash.
 Whether you’re headed to Galveston, Austin, or Grandma’s house across state lines, these tips will help make sure you get there and back safely.

 Before You Hit the Road: Prep Your Vehicle